-Eppler developed an appreciation for nature at a young age.
+Eppler developed this appreciation for nature at a young age.
 As a small child growing up in El Paso, he would spend many hours outdoors, observing animals to sketch and paint.
 Eppler continued his official studies at Texas Tech University, earning a BFA in Studio Art.

-His public installations include the Ronald Reagan Presidential Library, Frederik Meijer Gardens, South Plains Wildlife Rehab Center, National Exhibits Foundation, National Ranching Heritage Museum, Booth Museum, West Texas Museum Collection, the Benson Sculpture Garden, and the Virginia Museum of Animal Art.
+His public installations include the Ronald Reagan Presidential Library, Frederik Meijer Gardens, South Plains Wildlife Rehab Center, National Exhibits Foundation, National Ranching Heritage Museum, Booth Museum, West Texas Museum Collection, the Benson Sculpture Garden, and The Virginia Museum of Animal Art.